kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 **Custom long-term billing terms:** we can adjust your payment schedule so that it works best for you.
 For example weekly, monthly, every 3 or 6 months, every 1, 2 or 3 years!
+Long term discount starts from 10%.
+Reach out to us to discuss a better deal.

 Mid-term plans